shingarey/deep-learning-specialization-coursera/C5_sequence_models/W1_RNNs/README.md

-# Foundations of Convolutional Neural Networks
+# Foundations of Sequence Models

-This repository contains the code and materials for the "Foundations of Convolutional Neural Networks" course in the Deep Learning Specialization on Coursera.
+In the fifth course of the Deep Learning Specialization, you will become familiar with sequence models and their exciting applications such as speech recognition, music synthesis, chatbots, machine translation, natural language processing (NLP), and more.

 ## About